 “Now, we have the intelligence safety closure system.
 That means when you approach your car in the future, you will be able to unlock it with digital authentication.
 There will be no door handle – there will be no need.”

-“To futureproof Kiekert, we need to develop local people and products where the customers are – it’s a localisation, or a re-localisation.”
+“To futureproof Kiekert, we need to develop local people and products where the customers are – it’s a localization, or a re-localization.”

 Most rival products don’t offer the same sophistication, he insists: “They will have to cut the door to get you out of the car”.
 Kiekert currently holds around 35 per cent of all patents for closure systems worldwide.